What do Our Volunteers Do?

 Frequently, people offer to volunteer with our group.
 The reality is, we have more willing volunteers than we have sections of beach.
 First time volunteers usually start out as substitutes for the first couple of years.

-Our organizational meeting is alway held in mid April.
-Location and date will be listed on the News page.
+Our organizational meeting is held in mid April.
+The location and date will be listed on the News page.
 First time volunteers are required to attend the organizational meeting and a training walk conducted by some of our permitted volunteers.

-For more information on what to look for, click here for a short training presentation.
+For more information on what to look for, see our short volunteer training presentation.